The first step (aside from identifying symptoms) in diagnosing testosterone deficiency, aka low-T, is to do a blood test.

 Potentially more important than the issue of morning vs. afternoon blood testing is the impact of food intake on acute fluctuations in testosterone levels.
-Several studies have investigated the testosterone response in men to meal of different caloric and macronutrient (carbohydrate, protein and fat) content.
+You may be wondering "Do I need to fast for a testosterone blood test?"
+Several studies have investigated the testosterone response in men to meals of different caloric and macronutrient (carbohydrate, protein and fat) content.
 Depending on the meal composition, these studies demonstrated after-meal (postprandial) decreases in total testosterone ranging from 15% to 40%.[16-18] Fat rich meals may also lower free testosterone levels.[17, 18] This 15-40% drop in total testosterone levels after meal ingestion can easily obscure the 20-25% morning vs. afternoon difference.

 A high-fat test meal containing 1,300 kcal (11% carbohydrate, 3% protein, 86% fat) was shown to cause a significant reduction in total testosterone (-22%) and free testosterone (-23%) 1 hour post-ingestion in healthy men .
 This reduction remained significantly below baseline for 8 hours.
 Carbohydrate intake (75 g glucose, 300 kcal) has been demonstrated to suppress total testosterone levels by 10% , 14% and 30% .
 Intake of 75 g glucose resulted in a 15% reduction of fasting total younger men levels after 30 minutes in younger men, which continued for up to 3 hours.